-Silvia is interested in Digital Humanities and while working on film programming and exhibition and distribution in 1950s Italy has applied a novel approach to this research area by employing geo-visualisation digital tools (see, for example, http://italiancinemaaudiences.org/blog/maps/)
+She is interested in Digital Humanities and while working on film programming and exhibition and distribution in 1950s Italy has applied a novel approach to this research area by employing geo-visualisation digital tools (see, for example, http://italiancinemaaudiences.org/blog/maps/).

-She also works on genre in film and media and is currently co-editing a collection that explores the intersection between traditional modes of production and new, transitional/transnational approaches to film genre and related discourses in a contemporary, global context.
+She also works on genre in film and media and has co-edited a collection that explores the intersection between traditional modes of production and new, transitional/transnational approaches to film genre and related discourses in a contemporary, global context.

 Dibeltulo S., and C. Barrett (eds.)
-Genres in Transition: Rethinking Genre in Contemporary Global Cinema, (Palgrave Macmillan, forthcoming).
+(2018) Rethinking Genre in Contemporary Global Cinema (Palgrave Macmillan).

-Dibeltulo S. (2017) ‘Tales of Loss, Betrayal and Regain: Irishness and Ethnic Identity in Contemporary Irish-themed American Gangster Films’, in Genres in Transition: Rethinking Genre in Contemporary Global Cinema, Dibeltulo S., C. Barrett (eds.)
-(Palgrave Macmillan, forthcoming).
+Dibeltulo S. (2018) ‘Tales of Loss, Betrayal and Regain: Irishness and Ethnic Identity in Contemporary Irish-themed American Gangster Films’, in Rethinking Genre in Contemporary Global Cinema, Dibeltulo S., C. Barrett (eds.)
+(Palgrave Macmillan).

 Treveri Gennari D., S. Dibeltulo (2016) ‘Censorship Italian Style: Catholic policies and programming in 1950s Roman parish cinemas’, in Requiem for a Nation: Religion and Politics in Post-war Italian Cinema, R. Cavallini (ed.)
 (Mimesis International).